-The construct validity, content validity, inter-rater validity, test-retest validity, and sensitivity to change of TRAM and TROM were assessed in a sub-study between June 2015 and April 2016.
+The construct validity, content validity, inter-rater validity, test-retest validity and sensitivity to change of TRAM and TROM were assessed in a substudy between June 2015 and April 2016.

-The TRAM score summary report presents the scores from the young person, parent/carer and clinician for each item with graphs visualising differences or similarities in scoring.
+The 'TRAM score summary report' presents the scores from the young person, parent/carer and clinician for each item, with graphs visualising differences or similarities in scoring.
 The report contains items that are relevant to the clinician's transition decision (symptoms, risk factors and disruption experienced by the young person) and those that can facilitate a smooth transition.
+It displays all information in a user-friendly, relevant and accessible format, helping identify young people requiring further care and allowing key facts to be easily transferred to care plans and referrals.
+It should complement a much more comprehensive evaluation, with the ultimate decision about transition being the outcome of a process involving key stakeholders.